AdobeDocs/analytics.en/help/admin/admin/c-server-side-forwarding/ssf.md

 >
 >Current Audience Manager customers who use Analytics should migrate to server-side forwarding.
 New Adobe Analytics and Audience Manager customers should implement server-side forwarding (instead of DIL) as the default data collection and transfer method.

+>[!IMPORTANT]
+>Prompted by the EU cookie compliance regulation, data controllers (Analytics customers) now have the option to restrict pre-consent data to Adobe Analytics, and prevent it from being server-side forwarded to Adobe Audience Manager (AAM).
+A new implementation context variable lets you flag hits where consent has not been received.
+The variable, when set, prevents these hits from being sent to AAM until consent has been received.
+For more information, see GDPR_ePrivacy compliance and server-side forwarding.

 To understand where your organization is in terms of implementing server-side forwarding, go through these validation steps:

 <table id="table_1202921AB8D34AC58C0FED2E665AA8EF">